This guide last updated: Summer 2017

 So how should you fill the form out?

-As it stands, the form has two open form fields.
+The form has two open form fields, proposed area of operations, and description of your proposed operation.
 Here’s how one of our students filled out those sections to successfully gain permission to operate in Class C airspace:

 Proposed area of operations: